Ajai-spispr/Ajai-spispr.github.io/_posts/2019-11-15-Eighty-Percent-Python-Cheetsheet.md

 # Python programming language

-Python is a general purpose object oriented programming language created by Guido Van Rossum.
+Python is a general-purpose object-oriented  programming language created by Guido Van Rossum.
 It is known for its
 * Readable and Maintainable Code
 * Friendliness to beginners
 * Simplified software development
-* Support to multiple programming paradigams like
+* Support to multiple programming paradigms like

 This guide is part one of my python programming guide series.
 The intened audience are the people who are already familiar with a programming language and quickly want to learn Python.
-This guide can also used as a quick refresher, as I tried to cover the essential Python features.
+This guide can be used as a quick refresher, as I tried to cover the essential Python features.

 ## Hello World